 Some parents believe that any disagreement from their children is backtalk.
 However, disagreeing with someone is not the same as talking back.
 It is possible to disagree with someone respectfully, a crucial skill that many children don’t learn at home.

-If you want your child to become a leader, not just someone who follows orders from others, you need to give them the confidence and skills to discuss disagreement respectfully.
+If you want your child to become a leader, not just someone who follows orders from others, you must give them the confidence and skills to discuss disagreement respectfully.

 Motivate your teenager intrinsically

-If the discipline issue involves the lack of motivation, find ways to motivate them intrinsically.
+If the discipline issue involves a lack of motivation, motivate them intrinsically to inspire behavior change.

 Intrinsic motivation means your teen will want to do an activity because they enjoy it, not because they will be rewarded or punished.